cybersoel/AzureSentinelSIEMLab/README.md

 <br />

 Browse to the Microsoft Azure Portal and sign up for a free trial.
 After logging in, navigate to the [Virtual Machine] service.
+Create a new virtual machine.

 <br />
 <br />